unyt-org/uix/docs/manual/Getting Started - React Devs.md

 ## Let's start easy: JSX

-UIX also supports JSX for creating elements and components.
+Like React, UIX supports JSX for creating elements and components.
-For the most basic use case - defining static UI - there isn't much difference between React and UIX.
+For the most basic use case - defining static UI - there aren't many differences between React and UIX.

-Because UIX tries to support JSX that is as compatible to HTML as possible, there are a view small differences:
+Because UIX tries to support JSX that is as close to HTML as possible, there are a view small differences:
  * UIX uses the `class` attribute instead of `className`,
  * event handler attributes like `onclick` are also written in lowercase like they are normally written